cstriecks/cstriecks.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: Cryptography researcher at AIT Austrian Institute of Technology, Vienna; PhD in cryptography from Karlsruhe Institute of Technology, Germany.
+description: Senior Scientist in cryptography at AIT Austrian Institute of Technology, Vienna; PhD in cryptography from Karlsruhe Institute of Technology, Germany.
 profile:
   align: right
   image: img-profile-cs-2024.jpg